Daud Kamal

 Daud Kamal (4 January 1935 – 5 December 1987) (Urdu: داؤد کمال) was a Pakistani poet who wrote most of his work in the English language.

 His poetry was influenced by modernist English-language poets like Ezra Pound, W. B. Yeats and T. S. Eliot.

 Education and career

 Born in 1935, in Abbottabad, British Raj, the son of Chaudhry Mohammad Ali, who served as the vice-chancellor of the University of Peshawar, and founded the Jinnah College for Women in 1964, Daud Kamal received his early education from the Burn Hall Abbottabad, followed by Burn Hall Srinagar, before going to the Islamia College Peshawar.
-Then, he completed his Bachelor of Arts degree from the University of Peshawar and the Tripos from the University of Cambridge in England.
+He completed his Bachelor of Arts degree from the University of Peshawar and the Tripos from the University of Cambridge in England.

-For 29 years, he also had served as a teacher and chairman of University of Peshawar's Department of English.
+For 29 years, he had also served as a teacher and chairman of University of Peshawar's Department of English.